The Institute for Ethical AI in Education

 The IEAIED will identify the assumptions about human behaviour and intelligence that underlie current AI development and innovation.
 We will consider how social values are currently embedded and manifested in AI design.
 How ethical frameworks can in future be grounded on responsible innovation in all applications of educational AI.
 We will also examine how AI in education avoids prioritising undesirable aspects of learning at the expense of other beneficial aspects, which could fundamentally distort the process of learning, and human development.

-Why is the Institute for Ethical AI needed?
+Why is the Institute for Ethical AI in Education Needed?

 We believe with Stephen Hawking, 2018, that AI, in general, is going to be either the best thing for humanity or the worst thing that has ever happened.
 We believe we are putting insufficient thought and effort into the ethical applications of AI in general.
 This is particularly the case in education where remarkably little thought has been put in by government, parliament, universities, schools and educational bodies.
 The running has been made by the technology companies, for whom ethical and broader societal implications are less important than the bottom line.